 First Major UK Exhibition of Sargent's Watercolours since 1918

-Dulwich Picture Gallery presents a major exhibition of watercolours by John Singer Sargent (1856-1925).
+Beginning in June 2017, Dulwich Picture Gallery presented a major exhibition of watercolours by John Singer Sargent (1856-1925).

-Sargent: The Watercolours focuses on the years between 1900 and 1918, a time regarded by many as the artist's finest period of watercolour painting.
+Sargent: The Watercolours focused on the years between 1900 and 1918, a time regarded by many as the artist's finest period of watercolour painting.

-In the first major showing of this artist's work since 1918, more than eighty stunning works, many lent by public and private institutions, are on display in the UK for the first time.
+In the first major showing of this artist's work since 1918, more than eighty stunning works, many lent by public and private institutions, were on display in the UK for the first time.

-Speaking recently Richard Ormond said: “In Sargent’s watercolours we see his zest for life and his pleasure in the act of painting.
+Richard Ormond said: “In Sargent’s watercolours we see his zest for life and his pleasure in the act of painting.
 The fluency and sensuality of his paint surfaces, and his wonderful command of light, never cease to astonish us.
-With this exhibition we hope to demonstrate Sargent’s mastery of the medium and the scale of his achievement”.
+With this exhibition, we hope to demonstrate Sargent’s mastery of the medium and the scale of his achievement”.

-The exhibition examines the artist's extraordinary attention to detail, his mastery of the complexities of light, his innovative use of perspective, and the very striking poses of his sitters.
+The exhibition examined the artist's extraordinary attention to detail, his mastery of the complexities of light, his innovative use of perspective, and the very striking poses of his sitters.

-Arranged thematically, the display is set out in four sections: Fragments, Cities, Landscapes and Figures.
+Arranged thematically, the display was set out in four sections: Fragments, Cities, Landscapes, and Figures.